jchen1/website/markdown/posts/Why-Clojure.md

 tags: october,2020,code,clojure
 ---

 One piece of unattributed wisdom that's stuck with me is "don't take more than one technology bet".
-At Ladder, our big bet is using [Clojure](https://clojure.org/) for fullstack app development.
+At [Ladder](https://www.ladderlife.com), our big bet is using [Clojure](https://clojure.org/) for fullstack app development.
 Ladder's used Clojure since day 1 in 2015, and we wouldn't want it any different!
 In particular, Clojure's Lisp heritage, focus on pure functions and immutable data structures, unified client-server support, and superior developer experience have helped us write higher quality code faster.

+**Ladder is hiring!
+If you're interested, please check out our job description [here](https://grnh.se/5cebfb331us)!**

 <!-- excerpt -->